ITWorks4U/programming_tutorials/C++/27_lambda_expressions/readme.md

     };
 ```

--   just throw an exception, which is expected
+-   just throw an exception, which is **not** expected, because you gave a promise to: *"No, an exception is not going to throw here."*
     -   even in an own exception block this can't be handled, because the application terminates immediately

 ```